 Alabama’s Boater Safety Education Program

-Alabama joins 45 other states that have educational requirements for operating a boat or PWC on state waters.
+Alabama joins more than 40 states with educational requirements for operating a boat or PWC on state waters.

 By completing and passing this Alabama–approved online boating license course, you will have satisfied the educational requirement for Alabama.

 unlimited exam attempts

 Who Needs the Card?

 An Alabama boater safety certification is required for all persons 12 years of age and older who operate a motorized vessel on Alabama waters.
 The boating license must be in the operator’s possession at all times while on the water.

 The certification is not required for operators who: